Jana-Marie/hlcc/README.md

 # hlcc :syringe:

 hlcc is a Rust :crab: and web based hormone level conversion calculator.
-It expects a string with the desired hormone, its level and the target unit; e.g. *Testo 1.8nmol/l in ng/ml*, *e2 111pg/ml to nmol/l*, *Progesterone 0.07pg/ml to mol/l*.
+It expects a string with the desired hormone, its level and the target unit; e.g. "*Testo 1.8nmol/l in ng/ml*", "*e2 111pg/ml to nmol/l*", "*Progesterone 0.07pg/ml to mol/l*".
 And computes the desired result.
 A functioning version is currently hostet at [hlcc.haj.gf](https://hlcc.haj.gf)

 ## building hlcc